-We expect parents to be responsible for:

-- Getting children to school on time and to collect them on time. - Informing the school on the first day of absence, or if their child is late. - Ensuring their child has adequate sleep as the school day can be very tiring. - Being aware of school policies and to support all staff in their efforts to ensure a caring community. - The behaviour of any other children they bring into school. - Reading all letters/messages that are sent.
-There are copies available from the office. - Being prepared to discuss issues or problems politely and calmly with staff. - Being aware of the convenient times to talk with staff before/after school.
+Parent/Carer Rights Parent/Carer Responsibilities Parent/Carer have a right to: Parents/Carer Responsibilities Expect that their child will take part in a wide We expect parents to be responsible for: variety of activities which will meet the Getting children to school on time and to collect requirements of the National Curriculum. them on time.
+Be informed regularly about their child's progress Informing the school on the first day of absence, and behaviour at school. or if their child is late.
+Be offered mutually agreed times for informal Ensuring their child has adequate sleep as the discussion about their child, the curriculum and school day can be very tiring. the ways in which the classrooms operate.
+Being aware of school policies and to support all Expect to be able to assist with their child's staff in their efforts to ensure a caring education through school/parent links. community. • Be treated with respect by all members of staff. • The behaviour of any other children they bring into school.
+Reading all letters/messages that are sent.
+There • are copies available from the office.
+Being prepared to discuss issues or problems politely and calmly with staff. • Being aware of the convenient times to talk with staff before/after school.
 It may be necessary to make an appointment if the discussion may take some time or is of a sensitive nature.

-Staff Rights Staff Responsibilities

-Staff have a right to:

-- Be treated fairly and with respect by children and adults. - Be able to deliver the curriculum in a safe, comfortable environment. - Be informed about matters that will affect them; lines of communication should be kept open at all times. - Receive support and understanding from both parents and colleagues. - Have their possessions, breaks and planning times respected.

-All staff have a responsibility to:

-- Treat everybody fairly and with respect. - Appropriately support and challenge children in all aspects of school life. - Ensure that children are emotionally and physically safe in school. - Be consistent in their approach to behaviour. - Praise good work and behaviour. - Communicate decisions and to explain them clearly to children, parents and other members - of staff. - Listen to concerns and take them seriously. - Be punctual and well organised. - Ensure that all children receive a broad, balanced stimulating curriculum at the appropriate level using suitable materials - making reasonable adjustments based on need. - Provide children with a good role model.
+Staff Rights Staff Responsibilities Staff have a right to: Be treated fairly and with respect by children and adults.
+Be able to deliver the curriculum in a safe, comfortable environment.
+Be informed about matters that will affect them; lines of communication should be kept open at all times.
+Receive support and understanding from both parents and colleagues.
+Have their possessions, breaks and planning times respected.
+All staff have a responsibility to: Treat everybody fairly and with respect.
+Appropriately support and challenge children in all aspects of school life.
+Ensure that children are emotionally and physically safe in school.
+Be consistent in their approach to behaviour.
+Praise good work and behaviour.
+Communicate decisions and to explain them clearly to children, parents and other members of staff.
+Listen to concerns and take them seriously.
+Be punctual and well organised.
+Ensure that all children receive a broad, balanced stimulating curriculum at the appropriate level using suitable materials - making reasonable adjustments based on need.
+Provide children with a good role model.